-Enter detailed explanation of how you came up with the other costs.
+Enter a detailed explanation of how the 'other' costs were derived and allocated to the MCSAP project.

 The Department of Public Safety is not the lead agency in the state for ITD.
 The MCCD is estimating \$100,000.00, which is 15% of the total CVIEW project, for O&M costs on existing systems that provide access to CVIEW and utilized by MCCD.
-The remaining \$148,249.00 is merely an estimate and is reserved for potential costs for any necessary upgrades and maintenance to keep systems operating on their current level of ITD core compliance.
+The remaining \$186,785.31 is merely an estimate and is reserved for potential costs for any necessary upgrades and maintenance to keep systems operating on their current level of ITD core compliance.
 As the non-agency lead, the Department of Public Safety has no way of determining an actual cost of what may be encountered for O&M on the current systems utilized by the lead agency for ITD.

-9 - Comprehensive Spending Plan
+Part 4 Section 9 - Comprehensive Spending Plan

-The comprehensive spending plan is auto-populated from all line items in the tables and is in read-only format.
+The Comprehensive Spending Plan is auto-populated from all line items in the tables and is in read-only format.
+Changes to the Comprehensive Spending Plan will only be reflected by updating the individual budget category table(s).